cesarhilario/my-legacy-projects/README.md

 # My legacy projects
+My old projects. 👴🏾
-My old projects, this repo was made to save my history :D  🏴‍☠️
+this repo was made to save my history :D  🏴‍☠️